A multiscale and multicriteria Generative Adversarial Network to synthesize 1-dimensional turbulent fields: Results and Discussion

-These results are supported by figure~\ref{fig:PDF} which illustrates the PDF of several velocity increments of Modane a) and c) and the generated field b) and d) for scales in the integral, inertial and dissipative domains.
-While the histograms of a) and b) are done taking into account respectively the whole Modane and generated dataset (256 realizations of size $N$), the histograms of c) and d) are done with only one segment of size $N$ as the ones used during training.
+These results are supported by figure~\ref{fig:PDF}, which illustrates the PDF of several standardized velocity increments of Modane a) and c) and the generated field b) and d) for scales in the integral, inertial and dissipative domains.
+While the histograms of a) and b) are done taking into account respectively the whole Modane and generated dataset (256 realizations of size $N$), the histograms of c) and d) are done with only one segment of size $N$, as the ones used during training.
 We compare first the full PDFs of Modane a) and the generated field b).
-Both processes present Gaussian PDFs at scales in the integral domain which become the more and more assymmetric and heavy-tailed when the scale decreases through the inertial and dissipative domains.
+Both processes present close to Gaussian PDFs at scales in the integral domain which become the more and more assymmetric and heavy-tailed when the scale decreases through the inertial and dissipative domains.
 The deformation of the PDF of $u(x)$ across scales is very close to the one of Modane.
-However in the dissipative domain the Modane PDFs present stronger extreme events than the ones of the generated field.
+However, in the integral domain, the PDF of $u(x)$ has slightly fewer tails than a Gaussian, and in the dissipative domain, the Modane PDFs present stronger extreme events than the ones of the generated field.
 Indeed, our generative model is trained with single realizations of size $N$ of Modane, which exhibit few extreme events at small scales as shown by figure~\ref{fig:PDF} c).
-Looking at single realizations, the PDFs of the generated field d) are almost indistinguishable from the Modane ones c) and the few extreme events are well captured.
+Looking at single realizations, the PDFs of the generated field d) are almost indistinguishable from the Modane ones c), and the few extreme events are well captured.
 This explains the good similarity between PDFs in a) and b).
 Nevertheless, still rarer extreme events in Modane are not learned by our model and lead to the slightly heavier tails of a) compared to b).
+To complete this visual inspection, we estimated the Jeffreys distance $\mathcal{J}$ between the PDFs of the standardized velocity increments of Modane and the generated process, with sizes ranging from the dissipative to the integral domains.
+We considered the PDFs built with $256$ realizations and the Jeffreys distance as defined in~\cite{Chung1989}.
+By construction, this distance in bounded between $0$ (for identical PDFs) and $2$, and we obtained negligeable values for all the studied increments, see~\ref{appendix}.